cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 Traditionally, each document created in UiTdatabank starts as Dutch and can then be translated to other languages.
 However, it is possible to create an event, place or organizer in a different language.
 The `mainLanguage` property indicates in which language the main content of the document is.

-For an in-depth understanding of the languages parameters and translations we advice you to read our Language guide.
+For an in-depth understanding of the languages fields and translations we advice you to read our Language guide.
 (TO DO: link naar guide)

 **Applicable on endpoints**